ImageVisioner/ClickMeIR/README.md

 We utilize the global and local prior characteristics of  infrared  small  targets and propose a level-set annotation pipeline.

-The manuscript has been submitted to Knowledge-based Systems  .
+The manuscript has been submitted to Displays .
 All codes will be released after the manuscript is accepted.